spinnaker-plugin-examples/springExamplePlugin/README.md

 This plugin exercises the Spring capabilities of Spinnaker plugins.
 There are no PF4J extension points or dependencies.
 Instead everything is Spring components.

 It tests the following cases and all of it works without having to use Kork plugin's "unsafe" mode:
-* new plugin beans are wired together
+* Component and Primary Spring annotations are recognized
-* app beans are autowired into plugin beans
+* The Configuration Spring annotation will be recognized in a plugin bean so you can create beans that way
-* plugin beans are autowired into the app beans and replace app beans if primary (this allows modifying existing spinnaker behavior)
+* Spring package scanning of your plugin
-* properties are recognized
+* New plugin beans are wired together
-* controllers add new endpoints
+* App beans are autowired into plugin beans
-* new dependencies that are not in Spinnaker can be used in your plugin beans
+* Plugin beans are autowired into the app beans and replace app beans if primary (this allows modifying existing spinnaker behavior)
-* the Configuration annotation will be recognized in a plugin bean so you can create beans that way
+* Spring properties are recognized
-* class path scanning your plugin
+* Controllers add new endpoints
-* Component and Primary annotations aren recognized
+* New dependencies that are not in Spinnaker can be used in your plugin beans

 Your plugin needs to extend SpringLoaderPlugin and implement getPackagesToScan().
 See SpringExamplePlugin for an example.